Verified July 2026 · Cited to primary sources

 Primary useRecovery & HealingRecovery & Healing

-One-line verdictBPC-157 is not FDA-approved and is under FDA review (July 23, 2026 PCAC).
-Human evidence is Grade D — animal studies only.
-If you pursue it, wait for the ruling and use a licensed provider, never gray-market vials.TB-500 is not FDA-approved and is under FDA review (July 23, 2026 PCAC).
-Human evidence is Grade D — the fragment sold to consumers has animal data only.
+One-line verdictBPC-157 is not FDA-approved and is not yet legal to compound.
+On July 23, 2026 the FDA's PCAC panel voted 8 to 6 (1 abstention) to recommend adding it to the 503A list for ulcerative colitis, overriding the FDA's own scientists, but that is a recommendation only and the FDA has not decided.
+Human evidence stays Grade D: animal studies only.
+If you pursue it, wait for the FDA's ruling and use a licensed provider, never gray-market vials.TB-500 is not FDA-approved and is not yet legal to compound.
+On July 23, 2026 the FDA's PCAC panel voted 8 to 6 (1 abstention) to recommend adding it to the 503A list for wound healing, overriding the FDA's own scientists, but the FDA still decides and has not acted.
+Human evidence stays Grade D: the fragment sold to consumers has animal data only.
 The full-length Tβ4 human trials are a different molecule.

 Full reviewFull BPC-157 review →Full TB-500 review →